rahuljoshi0801/ai-fitness-monitor-R2/README.md

 3. Increase the food recognition and calorie estimation accuracy

 ## Team members
-Rahul Joshi
+-Rahul Joshi
-Bhumi
+-Bhumi
-Shivani Negi
+-Shivani Negi
-Piyush Palariya
+-Piyush Palariya

 Note:
 The project is developed for Round 1 prototype .